xcloudtech/rt-state/README.md

 ### Solution

 In rt-state, it uses `create` function to create components, which takes a `setup` callback function as its parameter.
 The `setup` function is used to initialize states with `state`/`stateS`/`stateArray`, or call `watch`/`link` functions, or even create any local variables and user defined functions.
 Then, it returns a render function.
-The returned `render` function is used for re-rendering the component afterwards.
+The returned `render` function is used for re-rendering the component afterward.

 As you see, rt-state creates variables within the `closure` of `setup` callback.
-So, all of the variables are accessible to the `render` function.
+So, all the variables are accessible to the `render` function.
 We don't have to redefine the local data or callback functions repeatedly, because the `closure` can keep the references of data or functions be the same as before.
-Now, you don't have to use `useCallback` or `useRef` any more.
+Now, you don't have to use `useCallback` or `useRef` anymore.
 Just use the local variables and local functions directly.

 Next question is how and when to update the components when data changes.
 The solution is use `reactive` data. `reactive` means when its value changes, it will trigger an update of whatever depending on it. rt-state is able to track the dependency between data and views automatically.
 When the data changes, rt-state only updates those components which depend on the data.
 So, the data is a `reactive` version of any local or global variables.
 In rt-state, such kind of data can be created by `state`/`stateS`/`stateLongArray` functions.